yoann01/ktmd/_posts/2017-09-11-Lighting_with_Unreal_Engine_.md

 categories:
 - blog
 ---
-# Paragon Character Texturing Pipeline
+# Lighting with Unreal Engine

 The session by Lead Artist Jerome Platteaux will focus on the different ways to light a project in Unreal Engine and covers the basics of Physically Based Rendering and how to choose between the forward and the deferred render.